 Looking for the latest ankara styles to sew as wedding aso-ebi?
 In this post, you will see pictures of over 100 beautiful ankara styles and native-wear dresses appropriate for female wedding guests.
 The featured ankara outfits are trendy and include different types of styles – long and short gowns, skirt and blouse styles, and trouser ankara styles.
 You’ll love them.

 It’s the season of wedding parties and Nigerian women are (almost, always) checking complete fashion magazines and bella naija for pictures of slay queens rocking the latest ankara occasion outfits of the season.
 To ensure that you have more than enough styles to send to your tailor, we curated the best of this season’s unique ankara wears for you.
-Play the video slideshow below to see the dresses.
+Play the video slideshow below to see the dresses and later check out the extra photos below of new ankara styles.

 - Latest Wedding Aso-ebi Styles and Designs